DataONEorg/d1_python/gmn/doc/performance.rst

 All REST calls accept a :term:`vendor specific extensions` called ``VENDOR_PROFILE_SQL``.
 When this parameter is provided, the normal output from the call is suppressed and a text document containing SQL query profiling information is returned instead.
 The document lists all the SQL queries that were used for filling the request together with execution times.

-..note:: If a REST call returns an exception, the exception is also supressed.
+.. note:: If a REST call returns an exception, the exception is also suppressed.

 Python profiling